JooNiv/QCut/docs/FutureFeatures.rst

 Streamline calculating other than Z observable expectation values
 -----------------------------------------------------------------

-Make it possible to define observables as an dictionary where keys correspond to a Pauli observable and values to qubit indices, like:
+Make it possible to define observables as a dictionary where keys correspond to a Pauli observable and values to qubit indices, like:

 .. code:: python